-The University Statistics Department Professor was up next—versed in every esoteric branch of his art, busied himself creating a sophisticated multi variable Design of Experiments methodology that he was confident would unravel the mystery.
+The University Statistics Department Professor was up next—versed in every esoteric branch of his art, busied himself creating a sophisticated multivariable Design of Experiments methodology that he was confident would unravel the mystery.

 This may have gone on for some months if it wasn’t for complete serendipity.
 A sommelier was visiting the factory to determine the best wine pairings (best suggestions are a Beaujolais or Red Bordeaux by the way).

-She had spent time with the kindly cheesemaker on several occasions and with her olfactory prowess noted when he tapped the cheese he moved a few molecule of the surface mold.
+She had spent time with the kindly cheesemaker on several occasions and with her olfactory prowess noted when he tapped the cheese he moved a few molecules of the surface mold.
 These were unconsciously inhaled for him to make his gut assessment.
 Voilà!
 Mystery solved, reputation protected.

 At SBTI we have the pleasure of exploring many businesses, uncovering these gems and helping codify best practices so they can be systematically propagated.

-There is hidden treasure within your own business-it is the unwritten excellence held by your tribe and practiced without thought but not always systematically.
+There is the hidden treasure within your own business-it is the unwritten excellence held by your tribe and practiced without thought but not always systematically.

-So we encourage managers and leaders to mingle with their tribe–go out on the factory floor, visit the distribution center, spend time with the sales people.
+So we encourage managers and leaders to mingle with their tribe–go out on the factory floor, visit the distribution center, spend time with the salespeople.
 We implore you to go and smell the cheese!

 The concept of tapping in to Tribal Knowledge is explored in more detail in the paper found at the following link: